EvanTWright/SimpleSort/SortPython/README.md

 Once cloned locally, navigate to the file within the shell on MacOS, linux, or windows.
 From here run "py sort.py"

-The output in the sorted text file.
+The output is the sorted text file.